mimminou/oasa3/README.md

 OASA is now hosted in here by the main maintainer : https://gitlab.com/oasa/oasa and requires Python 2.6+

 the pip package is however still hosted under the oasa3 name and is now synced with the main repo.
+This repo (https://github.com/mimminou/oasa3) will now serve for building and maintaining the pypi package only.

 # OASA3